2017 Adventure Camp Leaders Guide Coming Soon!

 What do I get for my Registration fee?

-The youth cost for Cub Scout Resident Camp in 2014 is $195.00 with a discount fee of $170 if paid by May 1, 2014.
+The youth cost for Cub Scout Resident Camp in 2017 is $240.00 with a discount fee of $215 if paid by May 1, 2017.
+There is also a discounted rate available to Cub Scout Packs who are Units of Distinction, which is $185 if paid by May 1st.
 There is NO Prorated Fee as training, materials, and site fees must be purchased before the camp begins!
 These fees cover the costs of food service, program supplies, replacement materials, youth and adult identification, health and medical supplies, site costs, and the cost of trained leadership via the National Camping School accreditation process.
-Adults are asked to pay $45.00 to cover food, shelter, and shower costs during their time in camp.
+Adults are asked to pay $60.00 to cover food, shelter, and shower costs during their time in camp.
 The Goal of the Five Rivers Council is to provide camp program that are all Nationally Accredited.
 Check out the event registration page on our calendar!